khanhbq2k/Adaptive-of-Local-Experts/README.md

 # Adaptive-of-Local-Experts
-Inspired by "paper by Jacobs
+Inspired by "Adaptive of Local Experts" paper by Jacobs et al. in 1991